compsys-progtools/spring2024/syllabus/tools.md

     ```
 3. Next install Anaconda’s Python from the website provided by the instructor and use the
 top download link under the Linux options.
-1. You will then see a .sh file in your downloads, move this into your Linux files.
+1. You will then see a {.sh}`.sh` file in your downloads, move this into your Linux files.
 2. Make sure you are in your home directory (something like home/YOURUSERNAME),
 do this by using the `pwd` command.
 1. Use the `bash` command followed by the file name of the installer you just downloaded to